 There are 30 children in kindergarten and 260 students in the primary school, 130 of them being girls.
 There are only 5 educators for these children and so they could greatly benefit from your help.

-When considering the social background of this town, the mothers mostly have to raise their children alone and have to work hard.
-So there isn’t much caretaking and attention for the children’s education.
-The men are either abroad or work as fishermen or are living in other areas working as laborers.
-A lot of kids live with neighbors or their grandmothers.
-A household in Cape Verde has an average of 4 children; rich families have two and poorer families generally have more children.
-It is not unusual for children to change their place of residence within the extended families.
+Describing the background of this town in more detail, it generally falls to the mothers to raise their children alone, and who work hard to keep things running.
+This leaves very little time for attending to the children’s education.
+The men are either abroad, working as fishermen or living in other areas working as laborers.
+Many of the kids live with neighbours or their grandmothers.
+A household in Cape Verde has an average of 4 children; wealthy families usually have two kids and poorer families generally have more children.
+It is not unusual for children to frequently move houses within their extended families.